Article Badge Image

 The IRS suggests that, as an employee, you should check your withholding when your life circumstances change.

-On a yearly basis, you should check on your income tax withholding to make sure that you are on track to pay the proper amount of income taxes and when they want to pay it — that is, either throughout the year or during the end of the income tax filing season.
+Every year, you should check on your income tax withholding to make sure that you are on track to pay the proper amount of income taxes and when you want to pay it — that is, either throughout the year or during the end of the income tax filing season.

-• People with large tax refunds or large tax bills for 2021.
+- People with large tax refunds or large tax bills

 Special circumstances